dgblack/AndroidStreamControl/README.md

 * Green: permissions have been granted, streaming service started

 The Bubble Button symbol signifies the state that the service is in and the state of the peer.
 The bubble button does not appear until the streaming service has been started by the user.
-The Bubble Button is a window overlay and will be visible as long as the service is running.
+The Bubble Button is a window overlay and will be visible as long as the service is running, even if you exit the app itself.
 * Circle-Backslash: peer is not connected to Websocket
 * Play: peer is connected to socket, and RTC communication has been established, video is not currently streaming
 * Pause: peer is connected to socket, and RTC communication has been established, video is currently streaming to peer